Do you need seed starting mix? Seed starting can be an easy way to get tons of plants on a budget. Especially if you want special varieties!

 My potting soil mix is 3 parts potting soil, 1 part perlite.

 Seed starting mixes usually are higher priced than potting soil so if you live in a drier climate then using potting soil as opposed to seed starting mixes can save you money.
-Plus as gardeners we usually have some kind of potting soil around so the convenience factor comes in to play.
+Plus as gardeners, we usually have some kind of potting soil around so the convenience factor comes into play.

 Related: DIY potting soil

-Seeds to be Started
+Seeds to be Germinated

 Today I will be using these two types of tomatoes.
 Both of these are a favorite of mine and I try to grow them every year.